maldun/autobahn/README.md

 # Autobahn nach 56
 ## a hoi 4 submod for Kaiserreich and Kaiserredux

-Goal of this mod is to merge Road to 56 with Kaiserreich and Kaiserredux
+Goal of this mod is to merge Road to 56 with Kaiserreich.

 ## Credits: